 She was tired after spending the day at work as a department store seamstress.
 She stepped onto the bus for the ride home and sat in the fifth row — the first row of the "Colored Section."

 In Montgomery, Alabama, when a bus became full, the seats nearer the front were given to white passengers.

 Montgomery bus driver James Blake ordered Parks and three other African Americans seated nearby to move ("Move y'all, I want those two seats,") to the back of the bus.

 The following excerpt of what happened next is from Douglas Brinkley's 2000 Rosa Park's biography.

 "Are you going to stand up?" the driver demanded.
 Rosa Parks looked straight at him and said: "No." Flustered, and not quite sure what to do, Blake retorted, "Well, I'm going to have you arrested."
 And Parks, still sitting next to the window, replied softly, "You may do that."

 After Parks refused to move, she was arrested and fined $10.
 The chain of events triggered by her arrest changed the United States.

 In 1955, a little-known minister named Martin Luther King Jr. led the Dexter Avenue Baptist Church in Montgomery.

-A staunch devotee of nonviolence, King and his colleague Ralph Abernathy organized a boycott of Montgomery's buses.
+A staunch devotee of nonviolence, King and his colleague Ralph Abernathy were a part of a community organization, the MONTGOMERY IMPROVEMENT ASSOCIATION (MIA), which organized a boycott of Montgomery's buses.